smfo/whatILearntToday/Frontend/CSS/placeChildRelativeToParent.md

 <img src="childPlacement.PNG" alt="drawing" width="250"/>

-In order to do that we need to tag the child with `position: absolute` and `position: relative`.
+In order to do that we need to tag the parent component with a position, which one isn't that important (not `position: static`).
+We also need to tag the child with `position: absolute`.
 Then in the child component we can use `bottom, right, top and left` to place the child relative to the parent.

+Also see the position css file.

 ```jsx
 const ArrowCardLink = (props: React.PropsWithChildren<OwnProps>) => {